National Human Rights Commission (Mexico): Border controversy in 2006

 In January 2006 the CNDH, in collaboration with the US-based Humane Borders, planned to distribute 70,000 border maps to aid immigrants attempting to cross the US–Mexico border illegally.
 This action was cause for serious concern in the US government, especially in the department of Homeland Security.
 The CNDH eventually, in response to allegations that such maps would also lead anti-illegal immigration groups such as the Minuteman Project to common border crossings, dropped the program.

 While Humane Borders and the CNDH were attempting to distribute the maps in an effort to prevent the hundreds of injuries and deaths that occur along the border every year, many groups within the United States objected to this as an attempt to encourage undocumented immigration.
 Human rights and humanitarian aid groups claimed that the maps were not meant to encourage new immigration but were instead meant to ensure the safety of those individuals that would normally cross the border without a map.

 The maps, which are still available digitally for download, plot out the placement of rescue beacons and water stations along popular migrant paths.
 They also map out the high number of recorded deaths to visually show how the waters stations help mitigate the loss of life.
-Along with the maps, the organization also created migrant warning posters titled "Don't Do It!
+Along with the maps, the organisation also created migrant warning posters titled "Don't Do It!
 It's Hard!
 There's Not Enough Water!", which are widely distributed along the Mexican side of the border.
 These posters, aimed at prospective migrants, highlight in stark terms the dangers of illegal crossings on foot through the desert, despite what smugglers might tell them.
 The posters give the estimated walking times from entry points and also mark the sites of water stations and recorded deaths.